Please contact us if you have any questions or comments or would just like some encouragement?

 My relationship with Jesus Christ is significant to me because of all that God has taught me and saved me from, I have gotten into a good habit of starting each day in God’s word and journaling for many years now, I also have stayed active in Bible study and church for many years.

-I do not believe that just memorizing the Bible is what God wants from us (even though it is essential).
-But instead, God wants a relationship with us, and that is what I have, which I am so very thankful for.
-My life still is not anywhere near perfect, but I am far past where I used to be and striving forward to where God wants me to be more and more each day.
+I do not believe that memorizing the Bible is what God wants from us (even though it is essential).
+But instead, God wants a relationship with us, and that is what I have, which I am very thankful for.
+My life is still nowhere near perfect, but I am far past where I used to be and striving forward to where God wants me to be more and more each day.

 2 Corinthians 5:17 Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!